YSI EXO Turbidity Sensor

 - 0.3 FNU or ±2% of reading accuracy from 0 to 999 FNU

 The EXO Turbidity sensor employs a near-infrared light source and detects scattering at 90 degrees of the incident light beam.
 According to ASTM D7315 method, this type of turbidity sensor has been characterized as a nephelometric near-IR turbidimeter, non-ratiometric.
 This method calls for this sensor type to report values in formazin nephelometric units (FNU).
-FNU is the default calibration unit for the EXO sensor but users are able to change calibration units to nephelometric turbidity units (NTU), raw sensor signal (RAW), or total suspended solids (TSS) assuming the user enters the appropriate correlation data.
+FNU is the default calibration unit for the EXO sensor, but users are able to change calibration units to nephelometric turbidity units (NTU), raw sensor signal (RAW), or total suspended solids (TSS).

 In The News